TedTschopp/tschopp.net/_posts/Drafts/2018-05-11-Of-Maps-and-Monsters-the-Right-Way-to-Populate-a-World.md

 ## Continent Scale (60 Mile Per Hex)

-## Global Scale (60 Mile Per Hex)

 ## Stellar Scale
-In Fantasy Role Playing Games it can not always be assumed that there is a stellar scale.
+In Fantasy Role Playing Games it can not always be assumed that there is a Stellar scale.
 When at this scale, the goal isn't to provide a map to allow travelers on the surface of the land mass a means of navigation.
 Instead it is to provide an overview of what the landmass looks like from space.

+$$ d = \sqrt{h(2R+h)} $$

 * Spherical
 * Flat